nikvcoleman/PerDiemFinder/README.md

 There may even be an android version in the works at some distant time in the future...but for now this is it.

-NOTE: This branch is for development of a Graphical User Interface (GUI) using the python module: 'Tkinter'
+NOTE: This branch is for development of a Graphical User Interface (GUI) using the python module: 'Tkinter' the file containing the GUI is called perdygui.py and is standalone from the rest of the files